-- 2. With the end of the Cold War, the United Nations is challenged to take up with renewed commitment and resources its fundamental task to save future generations from the scourge of war.
-This task requires transforming not only institutional structures and manifestations of war, but also its deep cultural roots, the culture of violence and war, into a culture of peace. - 3.
-The transition from the culture of war to a culture of peace has been taken up as a priority by the twenty-eighth session of the General Conference of UNESCO, meeting in 1995.
-Having considered the initial experiences of the Culture of Peace Programme which it had established in 1993, the General Conference declared that this transition is the greatest challenge facing the world at the end of the twentieth century and dedicated UNESCO's Medium-Term Strategy for 1996-2001 to its promotion.
-This was seen as the contemporary expression of UNESCO's constitutional mandate which declares that peace requires more than political and economic arrangements of governments; it must be constructed in the minds of men and women. - 4.
+- 1. In response to General Assembly resolution 51/101, the Director-General of UNESCO submits herewith a report on educational activities carried out within the framework of the UNESCO transdisciplinary project entitled "Towards a culture of peace", including elements for a draft provisional declaration and programme of action on a culture of peace.
+The report is set within the framework of United Nations action for peace-building, including the United Nations Decade for Human Rights Education (1995-2004) and the United Nations Year for Tolerance, 1995, as well as the programmes of action adopted by recent United Nations world conferences. - 2.
+With the end of the Cold War, the United Nations is challenged to take up with renewed commitment and resources its fundamental task to save future generations from the scourge of war.1 This task requires transforming not only institutional structures and manifestations of war, but also its deep cultural roots, the culture of violence and war, into a culture of peace. - 3.
+The transition from the culture of war to a culture of peace has been taken up as a priority by the Twenty-eighth General Conference of UNESCO, meeting in 1995.
+Having considered the initial experiences of the Culture of Peace Programme which it had established in 1993, the General Conference declared that this transition was the greatest challenge facing the world at the end of the twentieth century and dedicated the UNESCO Medium-Term Strategy for 1996-2001 to its promotion.2 This was seen as the contemporary expression of the constitutional mandate of UNESCO which declares that peace requires more than political and economic arrangements of Governments; it must be constructed in the minds of men and women.3 - 4.
 A culture of peace, as formulated by the UNESCO General Conference, is already being promoted at many levels as we enter the twenty-first century.
-It consists of a set of values, attitudes and behaviours that reflect and inspire social interaction and sharing, based on the principles of freedom, justice and democracy, tolerance and solidarity, that reject violence, endeavour to prevent conflicts by tackling their roots and to solve problems through dialogue and negotiation and that guarantee everyone the full exercise of all rights and the means to participate fully in the endogenous development of their society. - 5.
+It consists of a set of values, attitudes and behaviours that reflect and inspire social interaction and sharing, based on the principles of freedom, justice and democracy, tolerance and solidarity; that reject violence, and endeavour to prevent conflicts by tackling their roots and to solve problems through dialogue and negotiation; and that guarantee everyone the full exercise of all rights and the means to participate fully in the endogenous development of their society.
+2

 The challenge of promoting a culture of peace is so broad and far-reaching that it can only be accomplished if it is adopted as a priority by the entire United Nations system and the Member States.
-Therefore, it is appropriate that the General Assembly, in resolution 51/101 has requested not only a report on the activities of UNESCO to promote a culture of peace, but also the elements for a draft provisional declaration and programme of action.
-In the following report, the UNESCO activities carried out under its Transdisciplinary project 'Towards a culture of peace' are briefly described.
-First, attention is given to activities carried out at global level, in the tradition of UNESCO's promotion of education for international understanding, co-operation and peace, and education relating to human rights and fundamental freedoms.
-Attention is then given to activities carried out at national level,
+Therefore, it is appropriate that the General Assembly, in its resolution 51/101, has requested not only a report on the activities of UNESCO to promote a culture of peace, but also elements for a draft provisional declaration and programme of action.
+In the present report, the UNESCO activities carried out under its transdisciplinary project, "Towards a culture of peace", are briefly described.
+First, attention is given to activities carried out at the global level, in the tradition of the promotion by UNESCO of education for international understanding, cooperation and peace, and education relating to human rights and fundamental freedoms.
+Attention is then given to activities carried out at the national level, especially in post-conflict situations, where they have been coordinated with the peacebuilding efforts of the United Nations.
+Finally, with a view to fully engaging the United Nations in this task, elements are presented for a draft provisional declaration and programme of action on a culture of peace.